-•WHAT: Install appropriate signage to warn the public of potential public health risks associated with contact recreation in bay waters when bacteria levels exceed state water quality standards for contact recreation, which normally occur during and immediately following heavy rain events.

-•WHERE: At access points in City parks and public areas, adjacent to the TMDL study area; which are used to access bay waters for contact recreation.

-•GOAL: Until such time as engineering solutions to the elevated bacteria levels in the bay at Cole and Ropes Parks are implemented, reduce public health risks associated with contact recreational use of bay waters adjacent to City stormwater outfalls, which have elevated bacteria levels during and immediately following heavy rain events.

-•WHEN: Within two years of adoption of the plan.
+- •WHAT: Install appropriate signage to warn the public of potential public health risks associated with contact recreation in bay waters when bacteria levels exceed state water quality standards for contact recreation, which normally occur during and immediately following heavy rain events. - •WHO: City of Corpus Christi - •WHERE: At access points in City parks and public areas, adjacent to the TMDL study area; which are used to access bay waters for contact recreation. - •GOAL: Until such time as engineering solutions to the elevated bacteria levels in the bay at Cole and Ropes Parks are implemented, reduce public health risks associated with contact recreational use of bay waters adjacent to City stormwater outfalls, which have elevated bacteria levels during and immediately following heavy rain events. - •WHEN: Within two years of adoption of the plan. - •HOW: In the interest of the economy, install permanent signage, which may or may not be related to the Texas General Land Office Beach Watch Program, which advises public of general risk of using bay waters for contact recreation during and immediately after heavy rain events.

-Commented [HE1]: Since 6.9 was removed MM 6.7 and 6.8 needs to be beefed up

-•HOW: In the interest of the economy, install permanent signage, which may or may not be related to the Texas General Land Office Beach Watch Program, which advises public of general risk of using bay waters for contact recreation during and immediately after heavy rain events.

-•COSTS / SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.
+- •COSTS/SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined. - •RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.

-Table 39.
+Table 38.
 MM 6.7.
 Install Additional Signage.
 Implementation timeline schedule.

-Actions Tier 1 Tier 2 Tier 3 Install additional signage. x Within one year of adoption of this plan
+Actions Tier 1 Tier 2 Tier 3 Install Additional Signage. x Within one year of adoption of this plan